nobodyme/vidiyal-gen-ai-session/README.md

-The repo contains materials that were to introduce GenAI to Vidiyal Community, an NGO, for freshers and experienced people alike
+The repo contains materials that were used to introduce GenAI to Vidiyal Community, an NGO, for freshers and experienced people alike

 ### Day 1